Robert-van-Engelen/Forth500/manual.md

     INCLUDE COM: ↲

-To make sure to only include a file at most once, use `REQUIRE` or `REQUIRED`:
+To make sure that a file is included at most once, use `REQUIRE` or `REQUIRED` instead of `INCLUDE` and `INCLUDED`, respectively:

     REQUIRE FLOATEXT.FTH ↲
     S" FLOATEXT.FTH" REQUIRED ↲

-The name of the file will show up in the dictionary, but with a space appended to the name.
+The name of the file will show up in the dictionary to record its presence, but with a space appended to the name to distinguish it from executable words.

 To list files on the current drive: